asoltesz/solakube/README.md

 WARNING: This is a work in progress and shared only in the hope that it may come useful for others.
 See the [Issues](https://github.com/asoltesz/hetzner-k8s-builder/issues).
 Until it reaches 1.0, major structural changes may be introduced.

 The configuration describe my personal test cloud (named "andromeda").
-If you want to utilize it, please read Vito's article and customize everything according to your own preferences, tokens...etc.
+If you want to use it as a starting point, please read Vito's article and customize everything according to your own preferences, tokens...etc.

 # Cluster features